-The OpenScape Desk Phone CP phones provide the codecs G.711, G.722 (not applicable for CP100), and G.729.
-When a SIP connection is established between two endpoints, the phones negotiate the codec to be used.
+The OpenScape Desk Phone CP phone provides the codecs G.711, G.722 (not applicable for OpenScape Desk Phone CP100), and G.729.
+When a HFA connection is established between two endpoints, the phones negotiate the codec to be used.
 The result of the negotiation is based on the general availability and ranking assigned to each codec.
 The administrator can allow or disallow a codec as well as assign a ranking number to it.